akaJLM/a-safe-place-for-my-test/master/a-safe-place/wamp-and-zendframework/README.md

 127.0.0.1	zf2.localhost localhost
 ```

-14 Restart your computer (mendatory)
+14 Mendatory: Restart your computer OR console: ipconfig /flushdns + restart wamp

 15 Start now your wamp server, open your browser and visit `zf2.localhost` - Welcome to Zend Framework 2 coders !